-Table 6: Emergency Management Cycle Guidelines

-Decision Centre's Cycle

-Each level of Decision Centre has its own Management Cycle, which is a function of its management scope (strategic, tactical or operational level) and the capacity that would be required for emergency response activities.

-Decision Centre's Activities

-The whole process (management cycles and co-ordination between centres) is repeated on a continuous basis.
+Table 6: Emergency Management Cycle Guidelines Decision Centre's Cycle Each level of Decision Centre has its own Management Cycle, which is a function of its management scope (strategic, tactical or operational level) and the capacity that would be required for emergency response activities.
+Decision Centre's Activities The whole process (management cycles and co-ordination between centres) is repeated on a continuous basis.
 An adjustment period should be expected at the beginning of the process.
 The time allowed for each activity might vary according to needs.
 When planning the Emergency Communication Cycles, Decision Centres need to consider external factors, such as deadlines for news reports and communication to the public.

-Communication Between Decision Centres

-In order to optimize the exchange of information between Decision Centres (i.e. reduce the possibility of a busy line, a voicemail or no answer), the co-ordination of the allocated communication periods is pre-determined within the management cycle of each centre.
+Communication Between Decision Centres In order to optimize the exchange of information between Decision Centres (i.e. reduce the possibility of a busy line, a voicemail or no answer), the co-ordination of the allocated communication periods is pre-determined within the management cycle of each centre.
 In consultation with the Incident Commander (IC), the Emergency Operations Centre (EOC) Commander will establish the reserved periods for communication.

-Communication between Departments and the EOC

-- Communication with the incident site will normally be with either the Incident Commander or his/her appointed Liaison Officer. - The EOC may be in contact with multiple Department Heads and the Incident Commander. - The EOC Sector Chiefs will work with their functional peers across many organizations/jurisdictions. - The EOC performs a consolidating and co-ordinating role between multiple services. - Situational awareness between Departments and the EOC is the responsibility of the Planning Sections. - Situational awareness between the EOC and external agencies is the responsibility of the EOC Liaison Officer. - The EOC will act as the primary point of contact for all departments involved and external EOCs, such as the Provincial Emergency Operations Centre (PEOC) and where applicable the Federal Government Operations Centre (GOC).
+Communication between Departments and the EOC Communication with the incident site will normally be with either the Incident Commander or his/her appointed Liaison Officer.
+The EOC may be in contact with multiple Department Heads and the Incident Commander.
+The EOC Sector Chiefs will work with their functional peers across many organizations/jurisdictions.
+The EOC performs a consolidating and co-ordinating role between multiple services.
+Situational averages between Departments and the EOC is the responsibility.
+Situational awareness between Departments and the EOC is the responsibility of the Diagning Sections. of the Planning Sections.
+Situational awareness between the EOC and external agencies is the responsibility of the EOC Liaison Officer.
+The EOC will act as the primary point of contact for all departments involved and external EOCs, such as the Provincial Emergency Operations Centre (PEOC) and where applicable the Federal Government Operations Centre (GOC). millio applicable the redefat Covernment Operations Contro (CCC).